mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 You can also specify a [custom adapter](/fast_data/configuration/realtime_updater/common.md#custom) to handle any other message formats you need.
 This format is always configurable in the System of Records page on the console, on the _Real Time Updater_ tab.

-Here's the AsyncApi specification and some examples of the different formats.
+Here's the AsyncApi specification of the message and some examples of the different formats.

 #### IBM InfoSphere Data Replication for DB2